latticelabs/Mitty-deprecated-/docs/tutorial.rst

     :language: json
     :linenos:

-Note that if we are happy with a default plugin parameter, we can omit that in the parameter file.
+*Note that if we are happy with a default plugin parameter, we can omit that in the parameter file.*

 Before we run the actual simulation, let's make sure the site frequency spectrum looks satisfactory

-.. command-output:: genomes dryrun tutorial/variations.json
+.. command-output:: genomes generate --dry-run tutorial/variations.json

 Let's run this command and create a database of simulated genomes